Sustainability Chat with Marie Baumgarts at SEB

 In our Sustainability Chat series, we speak with leaders and dreamers in the world of sustainability – picking their brains on what drives them, their experiences working in the field, plus all the best tricks of the trade.

-We had the opportunity to chat with Marie Baumgarts, Chief of Regulatory Affairs and Sustainability Office at SEB, and a member of the Technical Expert Group (TEG) who set the foundation for the EU Taxonomy.
-Marie has over 20 years of experience of working with Sustainability, in various forms, and she is a specialist in the NFRD.
-Clearly, this was a golden chance for us to dig deeper into the EU Taxonomy and the EUs efforts to shift to a sustainable economy.
+We had the opportunity to chat with Marie Baumgarts, Chied Regulatory Affairs and Sustainability Officer at SEB, and a member of the TEchnical Expert Group (TEG), who set the foundation for the EU Taxonomy.
+Marie has over 20 years of experience working with sustainability in various forms, and she is a specialist in the NFRD.
+Clearly, this was a golden opportunity for us to dig deeper into the EU Taxonomy and the EU's efforts to shift to a sustainable economy.

 The TEG had an important task at hand, what was it like to be a member of the group?

 - Mainly, I’m greatly thankful for the opportunity.
 Although it was almost like having two full time jobs, both the group and the tasks were amazing.
 I’m very impressed by FISMA’s capacity and intentions.
 The TEG was mandated with four tasks where one was to recommend climate-related KPI:s, and to do so we had to research every best practice available in the market and create criterias that would suit all types of industries.
 The most difficult part was that we were meant to come up with the recommended KPI:s, on Taxonomy disclosures for the NFRD’s Non-binding guidelines, before TEG had done the report that would become the Taxonomy.